ethersphere/bee-docs/docs/learn/technology/what-is-swarm.md

 # What is Swarm?

-The complete vision of Swarm is described in detail in [The Book of Swarm](https://www.ethswarm.org/The-Book-of-Swarm.pdf) written by Swarm founder Viktor Tron.
+The complete vision of Swarm is described in detail in [The Book of Swarm](https://papers.ethswarm.org/p/book-of-swarm/) written by Swarm founder Viktor Tron, with further high level details described in the [whitepaper](https://papers.ethswarm.org/p/whitepaper/).
+More in depth low level implementation details can be found in the [Swarm Specification paper](https://papers.ethswarm.org/p/swarm-specification/).
+To stay up to date with all the latest research and technical papers from Swarm, make sure to bookmark the [Papers section](https://papers.ethswarm.org/) of the Ethswarm homepage.

 Swarm is peer-to-peer network of nodes which work together to provide decentralised storage and communication infrastructure.